dag4blend

 Note

-Use Cleanup… only for exporting composite parts for 3D Max!
+Use Cleanup… only for exporting composite parts for 3ds Max!
 It can cause issues.
 In a .dag file for the game engine, there should not be multiple objects with the same name.

-• Name field – context-sensitive, appearing only when exporting to a single .dag file.
+• Name: Context-sensitive field, appearing only when exporting to a single .dag file.
 This field is hidden in other export modes.

-• Collection field – also context-sensitive.
+• Collection: Also context-sensitive field.
 You do not need to select a collection from the dropdown; you can simply drag the desired collection from the Outliner.

 Examples